nf-core/sarek/docs/output.md

   - CSV containing an entry for each sample with the columns `patient,sample,vcf`
   </details>

-#### Sentieon QualCal (BQSR)

-Currently, Sentieon's version of BQSR, QualCal, is not available in Sarek.
-Recent Illumina sequencers tend to provide well-calibrated BQs, so BQSR may not provide much benefit.
-By default Sarek runs GATK's BQSR; that can be skipped by adding the option `--skip_tools baserecalibrator`.

 ## Variant Calling

 The results regarding variant calling are collected in `{outdir}/variantcalling/`.